The Prevent Duty

 What to do if any staff member (or any member of the school community) has a concern

-Any concern should be reported in the first instance to the School Safeguarding Officer.
+Any concern should be reported in the first instance to the Designated Safeguarding Lead (Headteacher).